 - Brooklyn Tour: Takes you across Brooklyn bridge into and around Brooklyn

-You can take the Bus Tour from any of the designated stops and they pretty much arrive within 15 minutes.
-You can really like a place, hop off the bus and then walk around, and once you get tired you can hop back on for more.
+You can take the Bus Tour from any of the designated stops, and they pretty much arrive within 15 minutes.
+You can really like a place, hop off the bus and then walk around, and once you get tired, you can hop back on for more.

-The cruise around Lady Liberty doesn’t actually stop on the Island but it goes around it and gives you a river view of the city as well as Ellis Island which was more than enough for me.
+The cruise around Lady Liberty doesn’t actually stop on the Island, but it goes around it and gives you a river view of the city as well as Ellis Island which was more than enough for me.

-It is freezing in the winter on the upper deck but if you get yourself properly wrapped up, which will be much better than us as we froze, you will be fine.
-Hat and gloves are a must!
+It is freezing in the winter on the upper deck, but if you get yourself properly wrapped up, which will be much better than us as we froze, you will be fine.
+A hat and gloves are a must!

 The only negative I might say is the traffic jam which can be time-consuming, but at least it gives you an excellent opportunity for photos or selfies :).

 Usually, buses like this spend a lot of time trying to make you leave a tip.
 However, the Big Bus guides only mentioned it once in the whole tour, which I liked.
 They were always funny, and polite and joked around with the people, which made it more fun as these tours can be utterly boring.
 It was a good balance between historical facts and modern-time gossip alongside some fantastic views above the ground of the City that never sleeps.